mbbischoff/website/_posts/2019-01-7-professional-ghostbusting.md

 Here are a few things I’ve done while being ghosted at work that have helped me bring back some dead threads.

 **Follow up**.
 I know it might feel like you’re nagging someone to email twice in a row.
 But if you’re in a professional relationship, and you’ve been interacting with someone who’s vanished, they’d likely appreciate a friendly follow-up after a few days.
-I’ve resurrected more deals than I can count with one well-timed follow-up.
-Use a CRM or an app like [Boomerang for Gmail](https://www.boomeranggmail.com/) to automate this.
+I’ve resurrected more deals than I can count with one well-timed follow up.
+Use a [CRM system](https://en.wikipedia.org/wiki/Customer-relationship_management) or an app like [Boomerang for Gmail](https://www.boomeranggmail.com/) to automate this.

 **Make responding easy**.
 Bold the questions in your email and keep them as easy to respond to as possible.
 Discuss complex or sensitive matters by phone or video chat.
 Your goal should be that your email is the first one your recipient opens, because it’s got a great subject line and they know exactly what you want and how to give it to you.
 Use self-service calendaring tools like [Calendly](https://calendly.com/) to avoid being ghosted in the midst of a long scheduling volley.